FormidableLabs/spectacle/README.md

 <a name="build--deployment"></a>
 ## Build & Deployment

-Building the dist version of the project is as easy as running `npm run build`
+Building the dist version of the slides is as easy as running `npm run build:dist`

 If you want to deploy the slideshow to surge, run `npm run deploy`